 Think about yourself.
-Seventeen years ago, I was an insecure eleven-year old who hated middle school, gave homework to stupid boys I crushed on, and wanted to be a pop star.
+In 1998, I was an insecure eleven-year old who hated middle school, gave homework to stupid boys I crushed on, and wanted to be a pop star.
 I changed a lot.
 Why can’t destinations change too?

 If you’re visiting Ireland, take the opportunity to venture north!
 Go, go, go, and visit Northern Ireland.
 I promise you won’t regret it.
 Many of the advantages of solo travel can be discovered here.

 Last year, I had a lovely break between two longterm substitute jobs.
 In true “Blond Wayfarer” fashion, I decided to take the opportunity and book a return ticket to Dublin.

 My adventure in Scotland with Haggis Adventures changed my entire life.
 I was impulsive and hungry for more travel.
 So what better way to utilize my break than to join Haggis’s “sister company,” Shamrocker, for a 7 day tour around Ireland?